politas180/MCP-Agent/README.md

-# MCP Agent Web Application
+# MCP Python Executor

-A web-based intelligent assistant powered by a local LLM that can perform web searches, Wikipedia searches, get weather information, perform calculations, and even control your computer with Python.
+A web-based Python code execution tool powered by a local LLM.
+This tool allows you to run Python code through a natural language interface.

 ## Features